+You can also paste in a command.
 If you cut and paste a Tcl Find command from the Tcl window into the SCOPE Collections tab, remember that the SCOPE interface works on the top-level database, while the Find command in the Tcl window works on the current level displayed in the Analyst view.
-See Comparing Methods for Defining Collections, on page 74.